Skip to main content

 The Challenge

-The discovery of the LFI relies on several factors.
+The discovery of an LFI vulnerability depends on several factors:

-The Payloads you use will be OS dependent.
-There are plenty of wordlists out there that provide paths for both Windows and Linux Additionally a burp extension like Agartha or psychoPATH could be useful.
-Using these properly will hopefully yield either the correct path to the webroot (example: /var/www/html/) or other accessible system files (example: log files or files with sensitive data).
+The payloads you use will be OS-dependent.
+There are many wordlists available that provide paths for both Windows and Linux.
+Additionally, Burp extensions like Agartha or psychoPATH can be helpful.
+Proper use of these tools should ideally lead you to either the correct path to the webroot (e.g., /var/www/html/) or other accessible system files (e.g., log files or files containing sensitive data).

 I often will browse Twitter for people's discoveries.
 LFI bypass has led me to some very nice bypasses.